 So again not a food that is typically associated with big, strong individuals but don’t let that fool you.
 Full of good, healthy Fats, Avocados are tasty and help to up your calorie count for the day which is the a key component to building muscle.
 If there’s not enough material there to use, your body won’t be able to grow muscle period.
 Healthy Fats are an easy way to fit in some good calories and build muscle rather than build your waistline.

-Muscle building classic.
+One of the top muscle building foods classic choices.
 Chicken is the mainstay of many diets as it is easy to prepare, easy to eat and high in protein.
 With a high concentration of 20g/100g Raw Weight being Protein it is a very efficient way to get max Protein into your diet as well.
 Versatile through many dishes and also able to swap and change between different cuts (Breasts, Thighs etc) you can change the macros you are hitting day to day.
-Muscle Building Basics.

 Hitting the required Protein each day needed to build muscle can be hard, Protein Powder is the answer.
 Whey Protein is easy to digest, convenient to carry around and prepare, and also cheap to buy.
 Nearly 100% usable by the body it is also one of the most efficient ways to ingest Protein.
 Fast absorbing it is generally perfect for post workout or as a snack to battle off that hunger pang.

 Another surprise entry to the list, Rice.
 Amazingly simple to cook, easy to eat, and very dense in Carbohydrates.
 With 80g/100g Raw Weight being Carbohydrates it is a very easy way to get fuel in without having to spend half an hour eating.
 With very little else in it Rice is a very clean and easy to digest food and won’t leave you feeling bloated even when you eat a lot of it.